jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 Do you have a Windows_ computer with `Windows Subsystem for Linux`_? :ref:`Click Here to install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`

-If you have MacOS_ or already have :ref:`Windows Subsystem for Linux installed<how to install Windows Subsystem for Linux on Windows>` then you can :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`
+If you have MacOS_ or already have :ref:`Windows Subsystem for Linux installed<how to install Windows Subsystem for Linux on Windows>` then you can :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment part 1>`

 ----